musafiryatra15/MusafirYatra/UPGRADE.md

 + QUEUE_CONNECTION=database
 ```

 Additionally, the following keys have been removed to prevent the `.env` file from becoming unnecessarily large.
 These keys are not required unless the related services are being used.
-In a fresh installation of Bagisto, these keys will not be present by default; you will need to add them manually if you plan to use the corresponding services.
+In a fresh installation of MusafirYatra, these keys will not be present by default; you will need to add them manually if you plan to use the corresponding services.

 ```diff
 - FIXER_API_KEY=